MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0054.md

 The use of affixes is required for extensions submitted to the AppSource marketplace, see [Technical Validation Checklist](../devenv-checklist-submission.md).

-In order to register your affixes, contact us at [d365val@microsoft.com](mailto:d365val@microsoft.com).
-For more information, see [Benefits and Guidelines for using a Prefix or Suffix](../../compliance/apptest-prefix-suffix.md).
+In order to register your affixes, see [Benefits and Guidelines for using a Prefix or Suffix](../../compliance/apptest-prefix-suffix.md).

 ## See Also